demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 true
 ```

+We will revisiting this event spec, when we are implementing the business requirements.

 ### Asserting & Logging Event

-We are going to add a function `write!` in the *log.clj* file that takes an `event` and write it to the log using Timbre.
+We are going to add a function `write!` in the *log.clj* file that takes an `event` and writes it to the log using Timbre.
 The application boundaries will use this function to perform the logging.

 ```clojure
 ; src/wheel/infra/log.clj